WebArtWork/default/README.md

 Everything what is in commends, code can be uncomment and modified.
 All those code are like that by default.

 ## waw crud
+Below you can see the default configuration of security which you can modify by pasting the functions inside your `router.js` file.
+Names which are optional, you can add inside arrays of `part.json` file.

 ## /api/NAME/create
 sd['ensure_create_NAME'] = function(req, res, next){
 	if(req.user) next();